qiz-li/lovelace-soft-ui/README.md

 ![ui_alarm_clock_page_dark_theme](images/alarm_page_dark_theme.png)

 ### Advanced Users
 Thanks for taking you time to visit my repo!
-I have posted the yaml for my Lovelace above, I have also listed the custom cards I used below.
+I have posted the YAML for my Lovelace above, I have also listed the custom cards I used below.
 If you require further assistance, please check below.

 # Prerequisites
 This is the first part of the **step by step guide**.

 These are some of the things you need before getting started.

+## Lovelace UI mode
+### The following is only intended for users using Lovelace UI mode

+### If you use Lovelace YAML mode, I have posted my YAML above.

 ## Custom Cards
 You will need the following custom cards to be installed, it is easily done via [**HACS**](https://hacs.xyz).
 Please read HACS documentations and install the following cards.